Hull’s Lost Trawlermen Memorial

 The commissioning of Hull’s Memorial to Lost Trawlermen has been difficult and at times fraught with disappointment.

-The photograph below shows the recent commencement of the work undertaken by the Environment Agency to prevent flooding of the Humber Frontage, businesses and residences.
+The photographs below show the recent commencement of the work undertaken by the Environment Agency to prevent flooding of the Humber Frontage, businesses and residences.

 Once the wall is complete work will begin to integrate the Memorial figures and surrounding Garden of Social History within the scheme; this work being commissioned by STAND.